-One of the most necessary requirements in an appraisal is an appraiser-backed opinion of value in a comprehensive reason as to how the appraiser came to his conclusion.
-Such a report will definitely demonstrate to the IN agencies that the numbers used are accurate and correct.
+Opinions of value used in documents filed with the revenue authorities absolutely should be supported by an accurate report as to how the appraiser acquired his conclusions.
+Such a report will certainly demonstrate to the authorities that the numbers used are accurate and substantiated.

 Having a professional appraisal report from Monroe Owen Appraisal, Inc. gives the executor solid facts and figures to work with in meeting IRS and IN state agency requirements.
 It assures peace of mind to everyone concerned because we will always be there to stand behind the appraisal if it is ever refuted.